 The Office of Spiritual Life seeks to nurture the ethics and identities of the Knox community by expanding our connection to our community and our world.
-As more people identify as spiritual or non-religious, the office strives to help students navigate and define their own experiences, whether those be religious, humanist, atheist, or something beyond or in between.
+The office strives to help students navigate and define their own experiences, whether those be a religious, humanist, atheist, or something beyond or in between.

 In addition, religious literacy remains valuable in a world where we must strive to respect and understand our increasingly diverse neighbors.
 The Office of Spiritual Life carries the tradition of the liberal arts by teaching students to communicate with people from all walks of life.

 Dialogue is a central tenet of spiritual life at Knox.
-Through religious and political dialogues, the Knox community can move towards understanding and allyship.
-Cultural programming such as Interfaith Amigos—which brought an Imam, a Rabbi and a Christian minister to campus—helps open the door to a community that serves together and celebrates together.
+Through spiritual and political dialogues, the Knox community can move towards understanding and allyship.

 The Interfaith Peer Educators are our Office’s team of student leaders who organize spiritual programming and resources for the campus to increase awareness and foster a safe and supportive community for religious and spiritual identities.
 They collaborate on projects and events with student spiritual organizations, facilitate dialogues regarding spirituality and its intersection with other identities.